sharanushettar644/Demo-project-doc/README.md

 ### Introduction
-In this project we use Nodejs web application , to bring up the infrastructure we on AWS Cloud  used terraform , to automate and monitoring used Kubernetes , Grafana.
+In this project we use Nodejs web application , to bring up the infrastructure we on AWS Cloud  used terraform , to manage and monitoring used Kubernetes ,  Monitoring tool like  Prometheus , Alertmanager , Grafana and EFK ElasticSearch , Fluent-bit , Kibana .
+.

 ### Project Plan
 In this project we used some tools like :